mitsuba-renderer/mitsuba3/README.md

-This project was created by [Wenzel Jakob](http://rgl.epfl.ch/people/wjakob) Significant features and/or improvements to the code were contributed by Merlin Nimier-David,
+This project was created by [Wenzel Jakob](http://rgl.epfl.ch/people/wjakob) Significant features and/or improvements to the code were contributed by Merlin Nimier-David and Sébastien Speierer.
-Sébastien Speierer
-...
-TBD